Bill McCracken

-William Robert McCracken (29 January 1883 – 20 January 1979) was a Northern Irish footballer who played as a defender.
+William Robert McCracken (29 January 1883 – 20 January 1979) was an Irish footballer who played as a defender.
 He is famous for inventing the offside trap.
 He was a cousin of Robert McCracken who also had a career as a professional footballer.

 Playing career

 During his career, McCracken captained both English club Newcastle United and the Ireland national side.
-McCracken played for Newcastle from 1904 to 1924, helping them win three Football League titles and one FA Cup.
+He played for Newcastle from 1904 to 1924, helping them win three Football League titles and one FA Cup.
 In total he played 432 games for the Magpies, scoring eight goals.

-McCracken gained sixteen international caps (including one unofficial match against Scotland in 1903, but excluding two 'Victory matches' in 1919 against the same opposition), scoring one goal.
-His team mates while playing for Ireland included Archie Goodall, Billy Scott, Jack Kirwan and Robert Milne.
+McCracken gained sixteen international caps (including one match against Scotland in 1902 which is not counted as official by the Scots due to its unusual circumstances as a fundraiser following the Ibrox disaster, but excluding two 'Victory matches' in 1919 against the same opposition), scoring one goal.
 During World War I he helped to arrange two fundraising matches featuring top players and turned out for the England XI in both, facing Ireland on the second occasion.
+His Ireland teammates included Archie Goodall, Billy Scott, Jack Kirwan and Robert Milne.